-All changes in schedule (e.g., times for classes, periods for testing or review, evening classes, etc.) must be initiated and approved by the department chair or division dean and affirmed by the College Registrar.
+All changes in schedule (e.g., times for classes, periods for testing or review, evening classes, etc.) must be initiated and approved by the school dean and affirmed by the College Registrar.
 An "Application for Facilities Usage" (Green Sheet) must be submitted to the Director of the Physical Plant.
-No classes are to be cancelled without prior approval of the department chair or division dean.
+No classes are to be cancelled without prior approval of the school dean.

-1.367 REDRESS OF STUDENT COMPLAINTS
+1.367 REDRESS OF STUDENT COMPLAINTS (Revised 6/3/13)

-If a student believes that he/she has a legitimate grievance against a faculty member or some part of the academic process (except dismissal),only he/she may seek redress at any time within the semester through the incomplete period (see Section 1.373G) by way of the following steps.
+If a student believes that they have a legitimate grievance against a faculty member or some part of the academic process (except dismissal), only they may seek redress at any time within the semester through the incomplete period (see Section 1.373G) by way of the following steps.
 For Academic Policies concerning grade changes see Sections 1.352F and 1.377.
 For other policies that address student concerns please consult the Student Handbook and/or the College Catalog.

-- A. If the student can bring the complaint directly to the instructor, he/she should do so and together, they should resolve the problem. - B. If the student cannot bring the complaint to the instructor or if he/she does and the matter is not resolved satisfactorily, the student may request his/her division dean to act as an intermediary between the student and the instructor to solve the problem.
-The division dean will consult both with the instructor and the student and, acting as impartial arbitrator, render a decision in writing to both. - C. If the student does not accept the decision, he/she may appeal in writing to the Provost.
-If the instructor does not accept the decision, he/she may appeal in writing to the Provost. - D. The Provost, as impartial arbitrator, renders the final decision in writing to the student, the instructor and the division dean.
+- A. If the student can bring the complaint directly to the instructor, they should do so and together, they should resolve the problem. - B. If the student cannot bring the complaint to the instructor or if they do and the matter is not resolved satisfactorily, the student may request their school dean to act as an intermediary between the student and the instructor to solve the problem.
+The school dean will consult both with the instructor and the student and, acting as impartial arbitrator, render a decision in writing to both. - C. If the student does not accept the decision, they may appeal in writing to the Provost.
+If the instructor does not accept the decision, they may appeal in writing to the Provost. - D. The Provost, as impartial arbitrator, renders the final decision in writing to the student, the instructor and the school dean.